mazelife/logparser_blog_post/doc/index.rst

 .. rubric:: Footnotes

+.. [#f0] You don't necessarily need to worry about the parser monad at this point; it's responsibility is feeding input to the parser and handling errors, among other things.

 .. [#f1] The ``fail`` function is part of the `monadic Typeclass <https://www.safaribooksonline.com/library/view/real-world-haskell/9780596155339/ch14s04.html>`_. ``fail`` is generally disliked within the Haskell community and should not be used unless you are sure the monad in which you evoke it actually overrides the default ``fail`` behavior, which is to print the message to the ``stderr`` and exit the program.
 Fortunately, attoparsec treats a call to ``fail`` more sensibly: when called within ``Parser``, any further attempts to parse the input will be stopped and the error message returned as ``Left {{error message}}``.
 In cases like this where we are parsing a log file one line at a time, if we encounter a line with a value that seems hopelessly wrong, telling attoparsec to just give up and go to the next line may be a perfectly valid behavior.
 .. [#f2] You may have noticed that we are reading in log data as a ``Bytestring`` rather than a standard Haskell string.
 The reasons for this will be discussed in in the second part of this series.
+.. [#f3] Sequencing parsers applicatively allows the compiler to perform static analysis on a parser without running it.
+This knowledge can be used to avoid things like backtracking that may slow your parser down.
+This is not possible when sequencing parsers monadically because the grammar of each parser depends on the previous one.
+However, performance results in this case are probably negligible; don't hesitate to choose do-notation if you find it easier to read.